davideme/patterns/_posts/2024-02-07-list comprehension.md

   overlay_image: /assets/images/list-comprehension-abstract.webp
   overlay_filter: 0.5
 ---
-### Expressive Collection Manipulation in Poll Application Development: Insights from Python, JavaScript, and C#
+# Expressive Collection Manipulation: Insights from Python, JavaScript, and C#

 In the realm of software engineering, the elegance of code lies not only in its ability to perform tasks but also in its expressiveness and simplicity.
-Martin Fowler, a luminary in the field, often emphasizes the importance of code clarity and the principle of revealing intentions through code.
+Martin Fowler[^Fowler] and Kent Beck[^Beck], often emphasizes the importance of code clarity and the principle of revealing intentions through code.
 Bearing this in mind, let's delve into how list comprehension and its analogous constructs in Python, JavaScript (augmented by TypeScript), and C# can dramatically improve the expressiveness of data manipulation, particularly in the development of REST APIs for a Poll Application.

 #### The Essence of Poll Results Processing